Rajeevbro/Visit-Nepal-2020/README.md

  Nepal is a Himalayan country situated between India and China.
 This hidden paradise of world is welcoming everyone from all over the world with welcoming heart.

+## Things to do in Nepal
+ 1. Rafting
+ 2. climbing Everest
+ 3. Hospitality